hash6iron/ESPeccy/README.md

 - AY-3-8912 sound emulation.
 - Beeper & Mic emulation (Cobra’s Arc).
 - Dual PS/2 keyboard support: you can connect two devices using PS/2 protocol at the same time.
-- PS/2 Joystick emulation (Cursor, Sinclair, Kempston and Fuller).
+- PS/2 Joystick emulation (Cursor, Sinclair, Kempston, and Fuller).
 - Two real joysticks support (Up to 8 button joysticks) using [ESPjoy adapter](https://antoniovillena.es/store/product/espjoy-for-espectrum/) or DIY DB9 to PS/2 converter.
-- Emulation of Betadisk interface with reset to tr-dos option, four drives and TRD (read and write) and SCL (read only) support.
+- Emulation of Betadisk interface with reset to tr-dos option, four drives, and TRD (read and write) and SCL (read only) support.
 - Realtime (with OSD) TZX and TAP file loading.
 - Flashload of TAP files.
-- Rodolfo Guerra's ROMs fast load routines support with on the fly standard speed blocks translation.
+- Rodolfo Guerra's ROMs fast load routines support with on-the-fly standard speed blocks translation.
-- Virtual tape system with support for SAVE command and block renaming, deleting and moving.
+- Virtual tape system with support for the SAVE command and block renaming, deleting, and moving.
-- SNA, Z80 and SP snapshot saving and loading.
+- SNA, Z80, and SP snapshot saving and loading.
 - Persistent snapshot (in slots) saving and loading.
 - Rename and delete persistent snapshot (in slots).
-- Complete file navigation system with autoindexing, folder support and search functions.
+- Complete file navigation system with auto-indexing, folder support, and search functions.
-- Complete OSD menu in three languages: English, Spanish and Portuguese.
+- Complete OSD menu in three languages: English, Spanish, and Portuguese.
 - BMP screen capture to SD Card (thanks David Crespo 😉).
 - Menu navigation with cursor keys.
 - Fullerbox sound in ZX-Spectrum.